RedHatInsights/platform-mq/README.md

 Errors and fault tolerance are largely handled via OpenShift and Strimzi.

-Failing pods will be restarted and the default three-node Kafka cluster offers additional resiliance for failure/error scenarios.
+Containers determined to have failed (via the included health check endpoints) will be scaled/restarted by OpenShift and the default three-node Kafka cluster offers additional resiliance for failure/error scenarios.

 ## Getting Started

-**WIP** Local development and testing documentation in progress.

-## Running with Tests

-Any new features added to the application should be accompanied by a Unittest in `./tests`
+This Messaging Service, as primarily a deployment and configuration of an existing product, development is something of a different concept than in other Platform Services.
+The intent of this repository is to house the deployment, setup, and simplification scripts needed for recreating and/or testing the service as needed.

+Propsed changes to the deployment scripts should be tested, where possible, in an OpenShift environment comprable to OSD or OpenShift online, then submitted as PRs.

-## Deployment
+### Deployment

-**WIP** - the QA and Production projects are not in place yet.
-The project is deployed on `Platform-MQ` only

-## Contributing

-All outstanding issues or feature requests should be filed as Issues on this Github page.
-PRs should be submitted against the master branch for any new features or changes.
+**WIP**

 ## Authors